-PMOs that collate data across all projects in their portfolio have a wealth of information that can help to form the foundation of a data driven PMO.
+PMOs that collate data across all projects in their portfolio have a wealth of information.
+This can help to form the foundation of a data driven PMO.
 Identifying key additional data that allows meaningful analysis is key to progress.
-Using this pool to establish how well projects align to the organisation’s objectives, market needs and customer demands is at the core of the PMO becoming an extremely valuable function.
+Going on to use this pool to establish how well projects align to the organisation’s objectives.
+Addressing market needs and customer demands is at the core of the PMO becoming an extremely valuable function.
 Can your PMO become a keystone to success.

 Your current data collection

 In providing current services you must collect some information on projects.
 Ideally you have budgets, plans, risks and likely benefits captured.
 Financial information should be one of the easiest elements to collect.
 Liaising with your internal accounting team will help to eliminate duplication of effort.
 All projects should have plans and with actuals allowing you to record performance against expected outcome.
 Hence performance against plan will then inform future forecasts for delivery and allow the tuning of resource management.
 Risk data across projects allows an organisation view of project and possibly change risk.
 Measuring benefits post project will allow a longer-term matrix of project success.

 Where you have a mature pipeline process you have information on how projects match corporate goal.
 Your pipeline data could also be expanded to provide market information.

 Few PMOs collect a full set of data.
 The real trick is getting the right sets of data with minimum overhead.

 There is little point in collecting masses of data just to produce static reports that generate no action.
 The data set you might need to expand will overlap with your product or service development.
 Data collected must assist the organisation in one or more of the following:-

 - improving customer experience, both internal and external

 - developing new products and services

 - securing or expanding your market share.